sushilkhuttan/OpenWeatherMap/README.md

 # OpenWeatherMap
 Hi,
 Following are the details for my API automation plan, approach and scope.
-Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven Automation approach:I have automated 2 apis.
-Scope:
-Automate Current weather data API and verify the responses by using asserts.
+=>Tech: Javav17(Prerequisite), Rest Assured, Testng, Maven =>Scope: Automate Current weather data API and verify the responses by using asserts.
-Approach:
+=>Atomation Approach:
 1. I obtained the Longitude(lon) and Latitude(lat) values by automating Geocoding API and storing from the response.
 2. I used testng dataprovider to get lon and lat data for 3 cities (data set).
 3. I used the obtained data from Geocoding API's response to feed into Current weather data API's url request.